Wvanegaz23/Wvanegas23/README.md

 Welcome to my GitHub profile!
 I'm thrilled to have you here.

 ### About Me
-I'm passionate about working with data and exploring the endless possibilities it offers.
-I believe in the power of data to drive decision-making and create impactful solutions.
+I'm Wilmer Andrés Vanegas Cangrejo, a data enthusiast based in Bogotá, Colombia.
+I hold a degree in Business Administration and a Master's degree in Data Analytics.
+I am passionate about the versatility of data and its potential to contribute to research across various fields.
 Here are a few things about me:

 - 📊 **Data Enthusiast**: I started working with data and have been fascinated by its potential to uncover insights and tell stories.
 - 🌱 **Continuous Learner**: I'm always eager to learn new technologies and methodologies in the field of data science.